-Polycyclic aromatic hydrocarbons (PAHs)1-3 unveiled within the last two decades have demonstrated an immense potential to be applied in the domain of chemical sensors, organic field-effect transistors (OFETs), organic solar cells, fluorescent labeling, liquid crystals, and organic light-emitting diodes (OLEDs).
-One of the most efficient approaches to rationally tune their physicochemical features is the insertion/doping of the main group elements on the periphery, and primarily the center of the polycyclic framework as the replacement of $sp^2$ -hybridized carbon atoms alter the MO energy levels.
-In this context, the geometry adopted by PAHs is crucial, which is of paramount importance for nitrogen (N)-doped PAHs.
-While centrally positioned N-heteroatom is surrounded solely by sixmembered rings, such arrangement leads to the various planar or slightly bent architectures, including carbonyl, dimethyl, O, and S bridged N-heterotriangulenes, respectively (see Fig. 1a, 1-6).14-17 Even though the latter ones prove to be strong electron donors, their modest thermal and morphological stability and vast tendency towards $\pi$ - $\pi$ interaction impede the practical use.
-Regarding non-planar species, these are being formed when N-dopant is encircled with pentagons and heptagons.
-Such structurization has led to concaved or bowled-shaped three-dimensional arrangements, which were envisaged to significantly contribute to their photophysical properties.
+Polycyclic aromatic hydrocarbons (PAHs)1-3 unveiled within the last two decades have demonstrated an immense array of potential applications including as chemical sensors, organic field-effect transistors (OFETs), organic solar cells, fluorescence imaging labels, liquid crystals, and organic light-emitting diodes (OLEDs).
+One of the most efficient approaches to rationally tune their physicochemical features is doping with elements other than carbon, either at the periphery of the molecule, or within the polyaromatic system.
+The dopant atoms alter both the electronic properties, such as the MO energy levels, and molecular geometry.
+The latter factor is of paramount importance for Nitrogen (N)-doped PAHs.
+A centrally positioned N-heteroatom surrounded solely by six-membered rings leads to various planar or only slightly bent architectures, such as the carbonyl, dimethyl, O, and S bridged N-heterotriangulenes, (Figure 1a, 1-4b).14-17 Even though the latter examples prove to be strong electron donors, their modest thermal and morphological stability and high tendency towards $\pi$ - $\pi$ interactions impede their practical use.